cloe-lang/doc/api-reference/builtin.md

 ### `rally`

-Sorts arguments by time when each of them is evaluated.
+Sorts arguments by time when each of them becomes available.

 ```cloe
 (def (rally ..args))